Omnistac/zedux/docs/docs/api/glossary.md

 - Dependency injectors, like [`injectAtomValue`](injectors/injectAtomValue) and [`injectAtomInstance`](injectors/injectAtomInstance).
 - Utility or dev X injectors, such as [`injectAtomGetters`](injectors/injectAtomGetters) and [`injectWhy`](injectors/injectWhy).

-Injectors should only be used at the top level of [atom evaluator functions](#evaluator).
+Injectors should only be used at the top level of [atom state factories](#state-factory).
 Don't use them in loops or conditional statements.

-Injectors can be used any number of times throughout an atom evaluator.
+Injectors can be used any number of times throughout an atom state factory.
 For certain one-off operations like setting an atom instance's exports or setting a suspense promise, use an [AtomApi](classes/AtomApi).

-Like hooks, you can create custom injectors.
+Like hooks, you can create custom injectors that compose other injectors.
 The convention is to start all injectors with the word "inject", just like we use the word "use" with React hooks.

 ### Pseudo Action